theblueskies/LockChecker/README.md

 3. An invalid directory or filename supplied as command line argument will throw a message and exit
 4. If no command line arguments are supplied, it will recursively check for locks in its current working directory and subdirectories
 5. Test coverage done
-6. It returns a list (of files).
-If no files are locked (or a specific file being searched for is unlocked) then it returns an empty list
+6. It returns a list of tuples(files, process_ID of what has locked the file).
+If no files are locked (or a specific file being searched for is unlocked) then it returns an empty list.